 - Tour the old city and relish the beauty of the thousands-old holy land to get a taste of its timeless tradition.
 Must see places include the Kalyan minaret, Chasma Ayub and Magoki Attari mosqueS, the mausoleum of Ismail Samani and the most stunning madrasahs including Ulgbek, Abd Al Aziz Khan, Miri-Arab

-- Lyabi Hauz is the tourist meeting point in Bukhara and is located at the city centre.
+- Lyabi Hauz is the tourist meeting point in Bukhara and is located in the city centre.
 Most hotels are around this area.
 Surrounded by an artificial pond, it makes for a great spot to stop for tea and snacks

 - Attend the folk dance and fashion show held in the evenings at the Nadir Divanbegi madrasah.
 You have to book in advance as it’s on very high demand.
-You have an option of having dinner during the show.
+You have the option of having dinner during the show.

 - Hammams are also a popular attraction.
 Be prepared for a thorough scrub, relaxing massage and healing facial to boot.
 The treatment costs about 20$ and has to be booked in advanced

 - If there is a country where courtyards are so elegantly maintained, this is it.
-Drop in for a tea in any one of the hotels like Khomil and enjoy the mesmerizing beauty of the courtyards
+Drop-in for a tea in any one of the hotels like Khomil and enjoy the mesmerizing beauty of the courtyards

 - If you have time, a 30 minutes’ drive outside of the city will take you to the mausoleum of Bakhautdin Naqshband, founder of one of the ancient Sufism orders.